drone/docs/content/devs/plugins.md

 # Official Plugins

 Official plugins are found in the [drone-plugins](https://github.com/drone-plugins) GitHub organization.
 These plugins are vetted by the community and are considered trusted.
+Requirements of official plugins include:

 * Plugin is useful to the broader community
 * Plugin is documented
 * Plugin is written in Go, Node or Python
 * Plugin has manifest file
 * Plugin uses Apache2 license
-* Plugin uses `gliderlabs/apline` base image (unless technical limitations prohibit)
+* Plugin uses `apline` base image (unless technical limitations prohibit)

 # Custom Plugins